MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/FacilityUsageDetail.md

 ---
-title: FacilityUsageDetail in Cloud for Sustainability Shared Data Model - Common Data Model | Microsoft Docs
+title: FacilityUsageDetail in Cloud for Sustainability shared data model - Common Data Model | Microsoft Docs
 description: Captures intensity scores for a facility in a given year.
 author: cdm-publisher
 ms.service: common-data-model